ConservationMetrics/gc-scripts-hub/f/connectors/arcgis/README.md

 # `arcgis_download_feature_layer_anonymously`: Download Feature Layers from ArcGIS API Anonymously

-This script fetches the contents of a list of ArcGIS feature layers and stores and stores them to the specified directory.
+This script fetches the contents of a list of ArcGIS feature layers, and stores them to the specified directory.

-Usage of this script DOESN'T require you to have an ArcGIS account.
+Unlike `arcgis_feature_layer`, usage of this script **does not** require you to have an ArcGIS account.